vishalshyam123/ai-software-architect/user_stories.md

-# AI Software Architect - GitHub Issues
+# AI Software Architect - Backlog Stories

 ## Issue #1: Project Idea Input Interface
 **User Story:**
-As a user, I want to enter my software project idea into the system so that the AI can understand the application's purpose.
-The interface should be simple, intuitive, and support detailed project descriptions for better analysis.
+As a user, I want a simple and intuitive input interface where I can enter my project title and description, so that the AI receives complete context for generating architecture artifacts.

 ---

-## Issue #2: AI Requirement Analyzer
+## Issue #2: System Context & Domain Extraction
 **User Story:**
-As a user, I want the AI to analyze my project description and extract both functional and non-functional requirements.
-This will reduce the time spent manually identifying system requirements and improve project planning.
+As a user, I want the system to parse my project idea and extract core domain context, so that subsequent document and diagram generators use a unified understanding of the application.

 ---

-## Issue #3: Stakeholder Identification
+## Issue #3: Stakeholder & Primary Actor Extractor
 **User Story:**
-As a user, I want the AI to identify all actors and stakeholders involved in the project.
-This helps ensure that every type of user and their interactions with the system are considered during development.
+As a user, I want the AI to automatically identify primary actors, secondary roles, and external systems, so that system boundaries are clearly established before document creation.

 ---

-## Issue #4: Requirement Summary Generator
+## Issue #4: Requirement Analysis & Verification Summary
 **User Story:**
-As a user, I want a concise summary of the extracted requirements before document generation.
-This allows me to verify the AI's understanding and make corrections if necessary.
+As a user, I want a high-level summary of identified requirements before full document generation, so that I can quickly verify the AI's understanding of my idea.

 ---

-## Issue #5: Generate Software Requirement Specification (SRS)
+## Issue #5: SRS - Executive Summary & Objectives Generator
 **User Story:**
-As a user, I want the AI to generate a complete Software Requirement Specification (SRS) document.
-The document should include scope, objectives, requirements, assumptions, and constraints following software engineering standards.
+As a user, I want the AI to generate an Introduction, Scope, and Business Objectives section within the SRS, so that the project background is formally defined.

 ---

-## Issue #6: Functional Requirements Generator
+## Issue #6: SRS - Functional Requirements Generator
 **User Story:**
-As a user, I want the AI to automatically list all functional requirements based on my project description.
-This ensures that every core feature of the application is clearly documented before development begins.
+As a user, I want all core functional requirements organized by feature modules in the SRS, so that development requirements are clearly specified before coding.

 ---

-## Issue #7: Non-Functional Requirements Generator
+## Issue #7: SRS - Non-Functional Requirements Generator
 **User Story:**
-As a user, I want the AI to generate non-functional requirements such as performance, security, reliability, and scalability.
-This helps create a robust and production-ready software design.
+As a user, I want non-functional requirements detailing security, performance, scalability, and availability included in the SRS, so that quality standards are established early.

 ---

-## Issue #8: Assumptions and Constraints
+## Issue #8: SRS - Assumptions & Constraints Identification
 **User Story:**
-As a user, I want the AI to identify project assumptions and constraints automatically.
-This makes it easier to understand project limitations and define realistic expectations.
+As a user, I want the system to identify project constraints, technical limitations, and dependencies in the SRS, so that team expectations remain realistic.

 ---

-## Issue #9: Generate Use Case Diagram
+## Issue #9: High-Level System Architecture Diagram Generator
 **User Story:**
-As a user, I want a Use Case Diagram to be generated automatically based on the identified actors and requirements.
-This provides a visual representation of how users interact with the system.
+As a software architect, I want an overall System Architecture Diagram showing client, backend API, database, and third-party integrations, so that I can visualize the entire tech stack layout.

 ---

-## Issue #10: Generate Class Diagram
+## Issue #10: Architectural Pattern Selection
 **User Story:**
-As a developer, I want the AI to create a Class Diagram showing classes, attributes, methods, and relationships.
-This serves as a blueprint for implementing the application's architecture.
+As a software architect, I want the system to recommend and diagram an appropriate architectural pattern (e.g., Monolithic, Microservices, Layered) based on project complexity.

 ---

-## Issue #11: Generate Sequence Diagram
+## Issue #11: Use Case Diagram - Primary Actor Workflows
 **User Story:**
-As a developer, I want Sequence Diagrams for important workflows in the system.
-These diagrams should illustrate how objects communicate during different operations.
+As a user, I want a Use Case Diagram generated for main user roles, so that I can see how end-users interact with key core features.

 ---

-## Issue #12: Mermaid Diagram Export
+## Issue #12: Use Case Diagram - Administrative Workflows
 **User Story:**
-As a user, I want all UML diagrams exported in Mermaid format.
-This allows me to edit, visualize, and integrate diagrams directly into GitHub documentation.
+As a user, I want administrative and system actor interactions included in the Use Case Diagram, so that back-office management processes are visually documented.

 ---

-## Issue #13: Generate ER Diagram
+## Issue #13: Class Diagram - Core Entity Identification
 **User Story:**
-As a developer, I want the AI to generate an Entity Relationship Diagram that models the database structure.
-This simplifies database planning and implementation.
+As a developer, I want an Object-Oriented Class Diagram showing main domain classes with attributes and methods, so that I have a clear blueprint for object design.

 ---

-## Issue #14: PostgreSQL Schema Generator
+## Issue #14: Class Diagram - Entity Relationships & Multiplicities
 **User Story:**
-As a developer, I want SQL table creation scripts generated automatically for PostgreSQL.
-The generated schema should include tables, columns, constraints, and relationships.
+As a developer, I want relationships (inheritance, association, aggregation) and multiplicities mapped in the Class Diagram, so that class dependencies are clearly structured.

 ---

-## Issue #15: Database Relationship Generator
+## Issue #15: ER Diagram - Conceptual Data Model
 **User Story:**
-As a developer, I want primary keys, foreign keys, and relationships identified automatically.
-This ensures proper database normalization and maintains data integrity.
+As a database designer, I want a conceptual ER Diagram showing core entities and their relationships, so that data modeling can begin seamlessly.

 ---

-## Issue #16: REST API Specification Generator
+## Issue #16: ER Diagram - Logical Attribute & Cardinality Definition
 **User Story:**
-As a developer, I want REST API endpoints generated from the project requirements.
-The APIs should include endpoint names, HTTP methods, and expected request and response formats.
+As a database designer, I want primary keys, foreign keys, and cardinalities specified in the ER Diagram, so that database normalization rules are preserved.

 ---

-## Issue #17: API Documentation Generator
+## Issue #17: Sequence Diagram - Primary User Authentication Workflow
 **User Story:**
-As a developer, I want detailed API documentation generated for every endpoint.
-This documentation should include descriptions, parameters, request examples, and response examples.
+As a developer, I want a Sequence Diagram detailing the user authentication and authorization workflow, so that step-by-step token validation and component calls are clear.

 ---

-## Issue #18: Authentication API Generator
+## Issue #18: Sequence Diagram - Core Business Transaction Workflow
 **User Story:**
-As a developer, I want authentication and authorization APIs generated automatically.
-This includes user registration, login, password management, and secure access control.
+As a developer, I want a Sequence Diagram mapping the main execution flow of the application's central feature, so that object communication over time is fully documented.

 ---

-## Issue #19: Sprint Planning Generator
+## Issue #19: Sequence Diagram - Error Handling & Edge Workflows
 **User Story:**
-As a project manager, I want the AI to generate sprint plans from the identified features.
-The sprint plan should organize work into manageable iterations for efficient development.
+As a developer, I want a Sequence Diagram depicting exception handling and retry flows, so that component behaviors during error states are explicitly defined.

 ---

-## Issue #20: User Story Prioritization
+## Issue #20: Mermaid.js Syntax Rendering
 **User Story:**
-As a project manager, I want generated user stories prioritized based on business value and development dependencies.
-This helps the team focus on the most important features first.
+As a user, I want all UML and ER diagrams rendered live on screen using Mermaid.js, so that I can inspect clean visual diagrams without leaving the app.

 ---

-## Issue #21: Development Effort Estimator
+## Issue #21: Diagram Code Editor & Source Copy
 **User Story:**
-As a project manager, I want the AI to estimate the effort required for implementing each feature.
-This improves project scheduling, budgeting, and resource allocation.
+As a user, I want to view and copy raw Mermaid.js markup for all diagrams, so that I can embed or edit them in GitHub docs or markdown readers.

 ---

-## Issue #22: Unit Test Case Generator
+## Issue #22: Markdown Documentation Export
 **User Story:**
-As a developer, I want unit test cases generated for individual modules and functions.
-This ensures that each component works correctly before integration.
+As a user, I want to export the complete SRS document along with embedded diagram markup into a single `.md` file, so that project documentation can be checked into version control.

 ---

-## Issue #23: Integration Test Case Generator
+## Issue #23: PDF Document Export
 **User Story:**
-As a tester, I want integration test cases that verify interactions between multiple system components.
-This helps identify issues that may not appear during unit testing.
+As a user, I want to download the SRS document and rendered visual diagrams as a formatted PDF file, so that I can easily share architectural blueprints with non-technical stakeholders.

 ---

-## Issue #24: Acceptance Test Generator
+## Issue #24: Project Artifact Caching
 **User Story:**
-As a client, I want acceptance test cases generated based on business requirements.
-These tests will confirm that the software satisfies all expected functionality before deployment.
+As a user, I want previously generated SRS and diagram artifacts cached, so that I can re-examine my project blueprints without triggering unnecessary AI re-generations.

 ---

-## Issue #25: Documentation Export
+## Issue #25: Multi-Project Management Dashboard
 **User Story:**
-As a user, I want all generated documents, diagrams, APIs, and reports exported in Markdown and PDF formats.
-This makes it easy to share, review, and maintain complete project documentation throughout development.
+As a user, I want a dashboard interface listing all my created software architecture blueprints, so that I can view, update, or export multiple project designs over time.